 Try it out: Standing properly with your legs firmly planted shoulder-width apart allows you to keep a steady base for upper body movement.
 Too wide or too narrow of a base inhibits fluid swings and increases your risk of elbow and wrist injury.
 Lean forward with a straight back letting your arms fall in front of your torso.
 When you have found a position comfortable for you, grab a golf club and repeat.

 To help prevent wrist injuries, hold your lead hand out in a fist in front of you.
 You will notice the small concave arch between your hand and arm.
 Designed for exerting power and absorbing friction, your lead hand should always have that arch when holding a club.
 If when holding your golf club you notice the back of your wrist is flat, turn your lead wrist clockwise in toward you for a curvier grip.
 Be sure your clubs are in good condition and an appropriate length and weight for you.
 Grip width is also important but can be modified as needed with tape or gloves.
 Grips that are generally larger and softer help to reduce impact forces and pressure on the wrist when holding a club.

 Wrist Pain Treatment Near You at JAG-ONE Physical Therapy

 If your wrist starts to ache during the round, take a break and do not resume play until the pain goes away.
 Minor irritations are a good indicator that something is not right and a larger problem may be looming.
 If pain persists, come see us at JAG-ONE Physical Therapy.
 Our experienced team of physical therapists will assess and create an individualized treatment plan that’s right for you.
-To learn more about us and the physical therapy services we provide throughout New Jersey and New York, contact JAG today at a location nearest you and schedule an appointment today.
+To learn more about us and the physical therapy services we provide throughout New York, New Jersey, and Pennsylvania, contact JAG today at a location nearest you and schedule an appointment today.